The Embodiment of Op Art in Space and Identity

 MA Fine Arts & Technology Studio Project, UiTM Jalan Othman

 The silence is loud, the contrast is pulsing and the gravity is upside down, the initiated space is meant to envelope, wrap and contain.
-It is a mixed feeling that the artist is portraying; one can be in awe or intimidated, claustrophobic or free, logical or irrational, neither here nor there, standing out but invisible, lost and found.
+It is a mixed feeling that I am portraying; one can be in awe or intimidated, claustrophobic or free, logical or irrational, neither here nor there, standing out but invisible, lost and found.
 Do you feel trapped?
 Is it dark or is it bright?
 Can you stand?
 Where does it bring you?
 In between these complete opposites, the space is embodied.

-As how a place is a home but is also a foreign land, different place changes the work and vice versa.
+A place is a home but is also a foreign land, different place changes the work and vice versa.
 None can live without the other (artwork and setting), they are codependent on each other to create the same but different thing (arrangement varies) as long as one is there, one leaves a mark unlike any other.
 No two fingerprints are the same.
 Working on oneself is a work in progress.